-Under current state law (15-31-324, MCA), a corporation can elect to file as a water's edge corporation.
+Under current state law (15-31-324, MCA), corporations can elect to file as a water's edge corporation.
 In doing so the corporation will pay a higher rate, 7 percent, instead of the normal corporate income tax rate of 6.75 percent, on income apportioned to Montana, but only its domestic, rather than worldwide, income and apportionment factors are included in the apportionment process (with certain exceptions).
 Under the water's edge election, some of the group's foreign affiliates may be excluded from the process of apportioning income to Montana.

-The number of corporations electing to file water's edge was 365 in tax year 2012, 293 in tax year 2011, 230 in tax year 2010, and 221 in tax year 2009.
-This compares to 161 water's edge filers in tax year 2007 and 186 in tax year 2008.
+The number of corporations electing to file water's edge was 424 in tax year 2014, 395 in tax year 2013, 365 in tax year 2012, 293 in tax year 2011, 230 in tax year 2010, and 221 in tax year 2009.